noporpoise/BitArray/README.md

     bit_index_t bit_array_length(const BIT_ARRAY* bit_arr)

-Enlarge or shrink the size of a bit array.
+Change the size of a bit array.
-Shrinking will free some memory if it is large.
 Enlarging an array will add zeros to the end of it.
-Returns 1 on success, 0 on failure
+Returns 1 on success, 0 on failure (e.g. not enough memory)

     char bit_array_resize(BIT_ARRAY* bitarr, bit_index_t new_num_of_bits)